 If you're looking for more information regarding "Affordable Housing" please click this link here.
-Reserved Housing and Affordable Housing are not the same thing and have different eligibility requirements.
-The next opportunity to purchase below market housing will be an Affordable Housing project called The Central Ala Moana.
-There won't be any Reserved Housing opportunities for the foreseeable future.
+Reserved Housing and Affordable Housing are two different programs that have different eligibility requirements.
+The next opportunity to purchase below market housing will be an Affordable Housing project called Keeaumoku Towers.
+There won't be any Reserved Housing (below market projects in Kakaako) opportunities for the foreseeable future.

 - The Kakaako district in Honolulu is quickly becoming an attractive and convenient residential community that represents a unique housing opportunity for Hawaii residents trying to relocate closer to the Honolulu business district and Waikiki and substantially reduce their daily commute time to work.
 Reserved housing is designed to provide affordable housing in the Kakaako area for buyers earning less than 140% of Honolulu area median income (AMI) as established from time to time by the United States Department of Housing and Urban Development (HUD).
 The 2018 AMI is $96,000.00 and 140% of that is $134,400 (for a family of four).
 All buyers will need to go through a qualifying process to ensure they meet the HCDA reserved housing requirements as well as lender requirements.
 For a single person the max income or 140% of AMI is $94,100. (see below for full chart)